Sandeep-2/Restfull_Booker/README.md

 Pull requests and feedback are welcome.
 For major changes, please open an issue first to discuss what you would like to change.

 ---

-## 🔒 License

-This project is licensed under the [MIT License](LICENSE) - feel free to use and modify.

 ---